Custom Mobile-frist Ad-tech MVP development by Daniel Afaqi Custom Mobile-frist Ad-tech MVP development by Daniel Afaqi

 The product is live but still growing.
 Pieces in progress:

-- Swipe and tap verification challenges — quiz is shipped; the other two challenge types are designed and waiting on UI work.
+Swipe and tap verification challenges — quiz is shipped; additional challenge types are designed and waiting on UI work.

-- Expanded analytics dashboards — the data and APIs exist, but the visualization surface is intentionally minimal right now.
+Expanded analytics dashboards — the data layer exists, but the visualization surface is intentionally minimal right now.

-- Notification log table for deduplication and a full audit trail.
+Notification audit trail for deduplication and full logging.

 What I Learned Building This Solo

-Owning Thrilla end-to-end meant designing the data model, writing the SQL, building the React app, wiring up Stripe both ways (Checkout and Connect), shipping a TikTok-style mobile feed, designing a fraud pipeline, and operating it all on Vercel and Supabase.
-Going from "no spec, just an idea" to a working money-handling product taught me that the boring parts — transactional boundaries, RLS, idempotency, error envelopes, preference-aware messaging — are what makes a product trustworthy.
+Owning Thrilla end-to-end meant designing the data model, building the frontend, wiring up payments both ways, shipping a TikTok-style mobile feed, designing a fraud pipeline, and operating it all in production.
+Going from "no spec, just an idea" to a working money-handling product taught me that the boring parts — transactional boundaries, access control, idempotency, and preference-aware messaging — are what makes a product trustworthy.
 Happy to walk through any layer in detail.

 Like this project